 Countries Where Satellite Phones Are Banned or Restricted #

-Satellite phones are a fantastic tool for travelers that break away from the usual tourist routes and want to stay in touch or just want that all important way to call for help in emergencies, but there are some countries in the world that don’t take quite as kindly to the devices.
+Satellite phones are a fantastic tool for travelers that break away from the usual tourist routes and want to stay in touch or just want that all important way to call for help in emergencies, but there are some countries in the world that don’t take quite as kindly to the devices and are banned or restricted.
 If you don’t properly prepare yourself beforehand, you could face several inconveniences and even penalties ranging from having your phone confiscated to being arrested and detained.
 A country may restrict satellite phone usage to combat terrorism or because oppressive regimes have less control over their citizens if satellite phones are allowed.
 Even if a country once restricted or banned satellite phones but has recently changed the law, it’s a good idea to know what the law used to be in case local law enforcement isn’t up-to-date with recent changes and are proving difficult.

 It’s illegal to have a satellite phone in China, and many other GPS devices are also deemed suspicious.
 If you’re traveling to China, consider using your regular phone – cell phone service and Internet access are both good in China, even in remote areas, and you can easily order a China SIM card before your trip.
 Note that many websites you usually use may be blocked, like Google and some social media platforms.
 Contact the Chinese Embassy with any questions.

 Many electronics are forbidden in Cuba, including satellite phones.
 You cannot bring or ship a satellite phone into Cuba unless you have a permit from the Cuban Ministry of Informatics and Communications.
 Cuba restricts the use of satellite phones because they’re seen as tools for subversive purposes; being caught with one can lead to arrest, time in prison, or an espionage charge.